inesosman/AROM/README.md

 ![MergedClass](https://github.com/inesosman/AROM/blob/master/Figures/MergedClass.png)

 For the non customized version, axioms are exactly like the original ones.
+We could not upload this merged ontology because of its big size.

 ### Refactored Version

 ![RefactoredMergedClass](https://github.com/inesosman/AROM/blob/master/Figures/RefactoredMergedClass.png)

 For the customized version, axioms are like the original ones, except that the IRIs of all mentioned entities are customized.
-You view and download this merged ontology from the [Results folder.](https://github.com/inesosman/AROM/blob/master/Results/Merge_LargeBio_Refactored.owl)
+You can view and download this merged ontology from the [Results folder.](https://github.com/inesosman/AROM/blob/master/Results/Merge_LargeBio_Refactored.owl)
 # Conclusion

 * Our final ontology is complete, in the sense that it retains all entities, axioms and hierarchies from the input ontologies.